ekorab/QualityExcites2018/README.md

 Link to installer download page - [click](https://maven.apache.org/download.cgi).

 ## Run selenium hub and node images
-I highly recoment using option with docker (just because it's more comfortable and easy), but in some cases it's not possible to use it.
+I highly recommend using option with docker (just because it's more comfortable and easy), but in some cases it's not possible to use it.
 This case occurs when you are not able to install docker which requires Windows 10 Pro.
 So my suggestion is just to try installing docker and then if something is wrong switching to second option.
 ### Option with docker
 #### Installing docker
 We'll use docker to setup test run environment (selenium grid and node).
 Please follow [this instruction](https://docs.docker.com/docker-for-windows/install/#about-windows-containers).